DhruvaSambrani/dhruvasambrani.github.io/cv.md

 ### QICF-20 | YITP-Kyoto Uni | 2020

-Weeklong workshop with talks on QInfo, QComputation and QCommunication.
+Weeklong workshop with talks on Quantum Information, Computation and Communication.

 ### Vijyoshi Camp | 2017